Soft & Chewy Lemon Sugar Cookies

 -

-Beat in the egg and then the egg yolk until smooth, then mix in the lemon juice, vanilla extract, and lemon extract if using until combined.
+Beat in the lemon juice, lemon zest, vanilla extract, and lemon extract if using.

 -